5 ways to help make this summer's office party more sustainableby Jamie Concannon

 We've already touched on some of this, but for this sustainable part to really work, you've got to try to get as many people invested in it as possible.
 Making sure everybody has a chance to come up with ideas is a must, because there is always going to be someone who comes up with something you would have never thought of.

-Even if it's just for that day, if it's at all possible for people to carpool to the venue for the party, or organise a bus to reduce the number of cars travelling to the same place, the best way to make that happen is by letting people be a part of it all from the early stages.
+Even if it's just for that day, if it's at all possible for people to carpool to the venue for the sustainable party, or organize a bus to reduce the number of cars travelling to the same place, the best way to make that happen is by letting people be a part of it all from the early stages.

 This doesn't have to just be in the planning stages either, the whole day shouldn't rest on one person's shoulders.
 A potluck of responsibly-sourced food can work out a lot cheaper, makes everybody feel part of the whole thing.